OPEC set for easy oil deal, secretary-general dispute

 Candidates from Iran, Iraq and Saudi Arabia are competing to replace the 72-year old Libyan Abdullah al-Badri, who has been in the job 5 years.

-Election requires a unanimous vote.
-Political rivals Saudi Arabia on the one hand and Iran and Iraq on the other refuse to budge and no suitable compromise candidate has emerged.
+Election requires a unanimous vote but rivalry between Saudi on the one hand and Iran and Iraq on the other reflects political divisions between those countries.

-That means, said OPEC delegates, that it is likely that al-Badri will be asked to stay in the job for another 6 months.
+That is likely, said OPEC delegates, to leave al-Badri in the job for another 6 months.

 "This is a difficult situation," said Iraqi oil minister Luaibi.
 "It is dangerous for the future of the organization.
 This condition might affect the oil markets, I want all the members to understand this danger."